E-commerce

 That is why conversion, UX, product information, mobile, and trust are so closely linked.
 A store is not just a catalog.
 It is a commercial decision-making environment.

-Why this part is decisive
+Why this part is crucial

-Customer service and support drive the relationship
+Customer service and support keep the relationship going

 Customer service is often underestimated when explaining how an e-commerce business works.
-Yet it is at the heart of the real mechanics: pre-purchase questions, order tracking, returns, incidents, refunds, compatibility, and product use.
+Yet it is at the heart of the real mechanics: pre-purchase questions, order tracking, returns, incidents, refunds, compatibility, product use.

 Why it is strategic

-The real long-term driver is retention.
+The real long-term driver is retention

 An e-commerce business often starts by looking for its first sales.
 But it becomes truly robust when it knows how to bring customers back.
 Retention improves lifetime value, stabilizes growth, and reduces dependence on paid acquisition.

-Why retention changes the economics of the model
+Why retention changes the model's economics

 Decision-making is driven by data, not intuition alone

-The most structuring indicators
+The most structuring metrics

 • Conversion rate.